 But almost immediately after the armistice in November 1918, industrial employers made it clear that they expected things to go back to old norms.
 Unionized steel workers who had been critical to the war effort now faced the same old harassment and intimidation.
 In Pittsburgh, AFL members found that meeting halls had been shut down for “health violations,” and organizers had run-ins with Pinkerton security officers hired by U.S. Steel.

-Founded by J.P.
-Morgan, the company had become an industrial behemoth.
+The company had become an industrial behemoth.
 It controlled a vast share of the steel market, and was a dangerous place to work.
 Steel workers faced 12-hour days, exhausting work and harsh discipline.
 Postwar inflation made it harder to stretch wages.
 Workers wanted better wages, job protections and improved conditions.
 But U.S. Steel refused to recognize unions, even though it was the largest employer in the country.

 Employers claimed that by organizing, workers were participating in a global socialist takeover.
 When Seattle ground to a halt during a general strike in February 1919, fears of Bolshevism seemed justified.
 Meanwhile, steel workers were watching and waiting for the right time to strike.